lwlwilliam/server/README.md

     ```

-    After that, try to access [http://localhost:8000](http://localhost:8000) on the
-    browser directly.
     Also, you can specify the host and port with flags.
 Just like this.

     ```bash